Azure/Industrial-IoT/docs/opc-publisher/messageformats.md

 }
 ```

 The following message is an example with batching/bulk mode enabled.
-Here OPC Publisher was started in standalone mode with `--bs=5` argument, where 5 is the number of value-change messages to be batched.
+Here OPC Publisher was started with the `--bs=5` argument, where 5 is the number of messages to be batched.

 ```json